 In recent polls, white men say they prefer Trump over Clinton by wide margins.
 A recent NBC/Wall Street Journal poll found that up to 20% of Bernie Sanders supporters—whose most ardent supporters are often white men—would vote for Trump over Clinton.
 That a nonpartisan gender divide such as this one exists is a testament to the deeply intimate and complicated nature of sexism.

-Women hate Trump because he rubs our faces in just how little people care.
 Every woman has her own Trump.
 Some have many.
 For women, the many flavors of harassment are, as one publication put it, “a constant nightmare” that can inhibit educational and leadership opportunities and economic gains.
 A recent study found that one in three women—regardless of across race, age, education, income and sexual orientation—report being sexually harassed at work.
 Depending on who you ask, between 65% and 85% of women in the US report experiencing street harassment.
 And it starts early: 37% of girls in high school say they don’t want to go to school because of harassment.

 It’s a function of cultural low expectations that many women don’t even realize that unwanted physical advances, sexually explicit remarks and lewd communications constitute legal harassment.
 However, in the past year alone, women in the field sciences, tech, philosophy, astronomy, economics, the financial sector, the political arena, the military, trucking, construction, sports, retail and restaurants, progressive spaces and conservative spaces have all come forward.
 Their stories of harassment spanned years, degrading their professional lives and opportunities and at times even tolerated by institutions.

 In the workplace specifically, 75% of women reported being harassed by male coworkers, 49% by male clients or customers, and 38% by male managers.
 Harassment in America doesn’t come at the hands of a few “sick” outliers.
 These are our neighbors, friends, doctors, bus drivers, spouses, fathers and brothers.
 Our president.
-Harassment in America doesn’t come at the hands of a few “sick” outliers.
-These are our neighbors, friends, fathers, and brothers.

 Trump—a father, grandfather, husband and employer—follows a very old blueprint.
 He openly talks about which women he finds attractive and unattractive.
 He assumes women find his attentions flattering; he writes off his derogatory comments as a joke.
 He is at ease commenting on women’s bodies, frequently telling women what they should do and how they should look.
 He uses his status to reward women who meet his criteria and who adhere to his rules with attention, money, gifts, and jobs.
 He uses dehumanizing language to describe women, often comparing them to animals and objects.
 He evaluates female worth in relationship to male worth and appears to view women as either baby-makers or sex toys.
 He uses socially, legally, and culturally sanctioned male entitlement to brofadly exert dominance over women.